How to Create, Design, and Send HTML Emails

 You can choose the correct doctype for your emails from the recommended list of doctype by W3C.

-2. Vector markup language and DPI scaling
+2. Insert Vector Markup Language and DPI scaling

 After picking a doctype, you must add Vector Markup Language (VML) support.
 It is useful for ensuring that unsupported features, like background images and rounded borders, display correctly on email clients like Outlook 2007-16 and Outlook Express.
 The code looks like this: